 Please utilize the writing program!
 They offer free individual tutoring from a graduate student tutor.
-Please visit the website to schedule an appointment.
+Please visit the website to schedule an appointment or request additional information from CJP's Academic Program Coordinator.

 Institutional Review Board (IRB):

 All research conducted by or on EMU faculty, staff or students must be reviewed by the Institutional Review Board to assure participant safety.